 The project does not envision any additional construction or significant change in farming operations.
 Any future construction will be reviewed by the Yolo County Department of Community Services to ensure compatibility with air quality standards.
 Any additional agricultural operations and/or the creation of new homesites would not exceed thresholds as indicated in the 2007 YSAQMD Guidelines, and there are no sensitive receptors in the vicinity of the project site, although there are a few nearby rural homesites.
-The property is generally surrounded by agricultural lands, bordered by SR 45 and CR 97, east of Interstate-5 (I-5) and the community of Dunnigan.
-Approval of a parcel map waiver to create two parcels to a more practicable configuration that will follow the physical boundaries of the existing farming operations would not contribute to air quality impacts.
+The property is generally surrounded by agricultural lands, bordered by SR 45 and Sycamore Slough, east of Interstate-5 (I-5), and northwest of the town of Knights Landing.
+Approval of a tentative parcel map to create five parcels to a more practicable configuration that will follow the physical boundaries of the existing farming operations would not contribute to air quality impacts.